-Jenny Bardoczi is an International TEFL Academy graduate who attended the University of North Carolina at Asheville.
+Jenny Bardoczi is an ITA graduate who attended the University of North Carolina at Asheville.
 After completing her Online TEFL Course, she taught English in Budapest, Hungary.
 She now works as an office manager and continues to be involved with ESL/EFL, giving online English classes to Chinese students for a Beijing-based company.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - 11 Companies That Let You Teach English Online Without a Degree

 - What is TEFL and What is TEFL Certification?

 - 10 Things They Don't Tell You About Living in South Korea

 - No Degree, No Problem: The 6 Best Countries to Teach English Without a College Degree

 - The Top 9 Public Transportation Systems Around the World

 - Expert Practical Tips for Adjusting to Life in Spain